-Two main quantitative methods have been used to assess polar bear population size: M-R, and aerial surveys.
+Direct estimates of population size and trend.
+The two main quantitative methods used to assess polar bear population size have been M-R and aerial surveys.
 Under some circumstances components of these methods may be combined (e.g., multiple-source M-R) to provide the best possible estimates.

-Much of what we now know about polar bears we know from a limited number of longterm physical M-R studies.
+Much of what we now know about polar bears we know from a limited number of long-term physical M-R studies.
 Physical M-R requires capture efforts that are repeated regularly over (historically in the case of polar bears) multi-year periods.
 M-R estimates of subpopulation size are based on ratios of marked to unmarked individuals (Amstrup et al. 2005a).
 Physical M-R requires chemical immobilization and handling of individual bears.
-Polar bears are located by helicopter search, physically captured (with an immobilizing agent delivered by a dart projectile syringe), and permanently marked for future identification.
-This work is expensive and perceived as invasive by some.
-With adequate sample size and spatial distribution, estimates of population size can be obtained with two sampling periods.
-These could be multiple events within one year or season or two separate years.
-However, the interannual variation in movements, and the huge geographic areas that must be sampled mean that most M-R efforts require multiple years of data to arrive at accurate and precise population size estimates for polar bears.
-As polar bears have long life expectancies and reproduce slowly, information about population trends typically requires longer studies, or multiple projects scattered over multi-year time intervals.
+Polar bears are located by helicopter search, physically captured (with an immobilizing agent delivered by a dart or